Short-term library card

 Except for access to unique material, we expect the needs of college and ordinary degree level students to be met by their own institutions.
 Undergraduates and college students may apply for a short-term card to consult material which is not available elsewhere and which they need for specific research projects.

-Edinburgh-based students who need access to our collections must also submit a 'Request for Admission (Undergraduate Student)' form.
+Edinburgh-based undergraduate students who need access to our collections must also submit a 'Request for Admission (Undergraduate Student)' form.

 It should be authorised by your university library, and list details of the items to be consulted.
 Download the Edinburgh undergraduate admission request form (PDF: 1 page; 39 KB) here.
 It is also available in the George IV Bridge Building and from university libraries.
 Please note that over the summer, from 1 June until 31 August, you do not need a 'Request for admission' form.